MathisBls/NicePrice/README.md

 - Direct links to GG.deals for full deal listings
 - Works in both Steam Library and Store pages
 - Auto-adapts to any Steam theme
-- Your API key stays local — stored in `settings.json`, never sent anywhere except GG.deals
+- Your API key stays local, stored in `settings.json`, never sent anywhere except GG.deals

 ## Installation